daved01/cocoTraffic/README.md

 │   ├── ...
 ├── LICENSE
 ├── README.md
-├── setup.py
 ```

 With this base setup choose the dataset that you need and follow the instructions.

 ## 1. COCO Refined
--> Choice 1 in `setup.py`

 Full COCO 2017 dataset, with all traffic lights relabelled in training and validation dataset.
-To start, download the images from the validation dataset `val2017` from the COCO [website](https://cocodataset.org/#download) and place them next to the `train2017` images.
-Then, get the annotation files with the refined labels [here](https://drive.google.com/file/d/1weZpzmva_fcTtiSIm9jdM73PdBoJgzOe/view?usp=sharing) and place them into the `annotations` folder.
+Get the annotation files with the refined labels [here](https://drive.google.com/file/d/1weZpzmva_fcTtiSIm9jdM73PdBoJgzOe/view?usp=sharing) and place them into the `annotations` folder.

 ## 2. COCO Traffic
--> Choice 2 in `setup.py`

 Subset of the `train2017` images with classes which are related to traffic, and all traffic light images from `val2017`.
 These images have been split into a training and validation set (80/20).
 The chosen classes are:

 ['traffic light', 'car', 'truck','bus', 'motorcycle', 'bicycle', 'person', 'dog', 'cat', 'stop sign', 'fire hydrant', 'train', 'traffic_light_red', 'traffic_light_green', 'traffic_light_na']